link270/ParallelSudoku/README.md

 ### Run:

-`mpirun -np 4 ./a.out`
+`mpirun -np 4 ./a.out 3`

-Where 4 is the number of processors your cpu has.u has.
+Where 4 is the number of processors your cpu has and 3 is the number of puzzles you want to generate and solve.